simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

     to comply with SAML2INT
   * core:PairwiseID and core:SubjectID authprocs no longer support the 'scope' config-setting.
     Use 'scopeAttribute' instead to identify the attribute holding the scope.
+  * Unsolicited responses can denied by disabling it by setting `disable_unsolicited` to `true` in the SP authsource.

 ## Version 1.19.1